LaylaSouthcombe/LaylaSouthcombe/README.md

 ## About Me
 - 💻 Full-stack developer
-- 💼 Currently working as a Salesforce Developer
+- 💼 Currently working as an Associate Developer
 - ✨ Completed a 13-week full-stack development bootcamp with futureproof
 - 💊 Pharmacology graduate of the University of Bath
-- 🌱 Learning Typescript and Apex
+- 🌱 Learning Typescript and Java
 - ⚡ Seek Discomfort

 ![HTML5](https://img.shields.io/badge/HTML-E34F26?style=flat&logo=html5&logoColor=white)